amitfin/retry/README.md

 ## `retry.call`

-This service warps an inner service call with background retries on failure.
+This service warps an inner service call with background retries on failures.
 It can be useful to mitigate temporary issues of connectivity or invalid device states.

 For example, instead of: